zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide1.md

 ## Introduction

 This lab walks you through the steps to get started using the Oracle Autonomous Data Warehouse (ADW) on Oracle Infrastructure Cloud (OCI).
-You will provision a new ADW database and connect to the database using Oracle SQL Developer.
+You will provision a new ADE instance and connect to the database using Oracle SQL Developer.

-  <a href="https://raw.githubusercontent.com/millerhoo/journey4-adwc/master/workshops/journey4-adwc/images/ADWC%20HOL%20-%20Provision%20and%20Connect.mp4" target="_blank">**Click here**</a> to watch a video demonstration of provisioning and connecting to a new ADW database.
+  <a href="https://raw.githubusercontent.com/millerhoo/journey4-adwc/master/workshops/journey4-adwc/images/ADWC%20HOL%20-%20Provision%20and%20Connect.mp4" target="_blank">**Click here**</a> to watch a video demonstration of provisioning and connecting to a new ADE instance.

 To **log issues**, click <a href="https://github.com/millerhoo/journey4-adwc/issues/new" target="_blank"> here </a> to go to the github oracle repository issue submission form.

 ## Objectives

--   Learn how to provision an new Autonomous Data Warehouse
+-   Learn how to provision a new Autonomous Data Warehouse

 -   Learn how to connect to your new Autonomous Data Warehouse